 “The South wants justice, has waited for it long.
 She will wait no longer” – John Wilkes Booth

-Please note that we do not enter into any buildings on this tour.
+Please note that we do not enter into any buildings on this tour unless indicated on your booking date.
 To tour inside the historic site of Ford’s Theatre (see full post) and Peterson’s Boarding House, you need to have tickets.
-We offer premium tours that do include entrance into Ford’s on select days.
-These are paid tours.
-See our calendar for what days they run.

 Reservations: REQUIRED.
 Click here to reserve.

 Where: Meet at the Andrew Jackson Statue in Lafayette Square (North front of the White House).
 Look for your guide with the DC by Foot logo.
 Tour ends at Fords Theater.